shahriarms/saykat/README.md

 bubblewrap init --manifest https://your-live-app-url.com/manifest.webmanifest
 ```

-**IMPORTANT: The URL must be your live, public domain.**
+#### Important Note on the URL

-You cannot use `localhost:3000` for the final version.
-The Trusted Web Activity (TWA) system works by verifying that you own the website domain.
-It does this by checking for a special file (`assetlinks.json`) that Bubblewrap helps you generate, which must be hosted on your live server.
-Since `localhost` is not a public address, Google cannot verify it, and the app will not run in full-screen mode.
+*   **For the Final App (Play Store):** You **must** use your public, live domain URL.
+The Trusted Web Activity (TWA) system works by verifying that you own the website domain via a file called `assetlinks.json`.
+This verification is only possible with a live URL, and it is required for your app to run in full-screen mode without a browser address bar.

+*   **For Local Testing (ডোমেইন ছাড়া পরীক্ষা):** If you don't have a domain yet and just want to test the build process, you can use a placeholder URL. **You can even use `http://localhost:3000` for testing on an Android emulator or a connected device if your development server is running.**
+    *   **Limitation:** When using `localhost` or a placeholder, the `assetlinks.json` verification will fail.
+As a result, the app will run with a browser address bar at the top and will not provide a true full-screen "native" experience.
+This is normal for testing.
-**For local testing only**, you can temporarily use a placeholder like `https://example.com`.
-However, **before you build the final app for publishing**, you must update the `twa-manifest.json` file in your project with your real, live URL.
+    *   **Before you build the final app for publishing**, you must update the `twa-manifest.json` file in your project with your real, live URL.

 The `init` command will ask you a series of questions.
 For most of them, you can just press **Enter** to accept the default value.
 Here are the key ones: